bchainhub/txms.js/README.md

 - Creating your own [SMS endpoint](#sms-endpoint)
 - Sending us some Øres / ₡ores: [cb7147879011ea207df5b35a24ca6f0859dcfb145999](https://blockindex.net/address/cb7147879011ea207df5b35a24ca6f0859dcfb145999)
 - Starring this repository

+To contribute, please follow the steps:

+1. Fork the repository.
+2. Create a new branch.
+3. Make your changes.
+4. Commit your changes.
+5. Push your changes.
+6. Open a pull request.

+Please ensure your code is well-documented and follows the project's coding standards.

 ## License